It’s free and totally legal.

 - What keywords they’re buying.
 That way, you can make smart, strategic decisions that’ll give ’em a run for their money (or keep your ad costs down by choosing alternatives).

-- How many impressions they've garnered.
-Remember to cross-check impressions with engagement (namely, likes and comments) to validate if the strategy works or if they're bleeding cash.
+- How many impressions they’ve garnered.
+Remember to cross-check impressions with engagement on every social media channel (namely, Facebook and Instagram comments and likes) to validate if the strategy works or if they’re bleeding cash.

 Spying with Google